 “Nah!
 It’s TMJ.
 Temporomandibular Joint Disorder.
 You’re grinding your teeth at night.
 Let me fit you for an (nearly $1000 dollar) mouth guard.”
 He reassured me: “I have it too.”

-I knew what TMJ was and I knew I didn’t have TMJ.
-Still I got the mouth guard, used it a couple of nights, but still no relief to the excruciating pain.
+I knew what TMJ was, and I knew I didn’t have TMJ.
+Still, I got the mouth guard and used it a couple of nights, but still no relief from the excruciating pain.

-By July, I went to an ears, nose and throat specialist I found in ZocDoc.
-In his office I gave him the same rundown of symptoms, pointing out my HIV status and at higher risk for cancer.
+By July, I went to an ears, nose, and throat specialist I found in ZocDoc.
+In his office, I gave him the same rundown of symptoms, pointing out my HIV status and higher risk for cancer.